Skip to main content

 Version: next

-PRF encrypted store
+PRF encrypted storage

 PRF (pseudo-random function) is a deterministic function that generates a random value from two input values.